Start a Food Supplements Trading Business in Dubai

 Global demand for vitamins, minerals, protein powders, and wellness supplements has surged over the past decade, and the Middle East sits at the centre of that growth.
 Dubai alone recorded health and wellness retail sales exceeding USD 1.5 billion in recent years, driven by a health-conscious expatriate population and rising disposable incomes across the Gulf.
 For entrepreneurs looking to capitalise on this momentum, establishing a food supplements trading business in Dubai offers a compelling combination of strategic geography, favourable regulation, and world-class logistics infrastructure.

-This guide covers everything you need to know about obtaining a food supplements trading licence under activity code 4721.79 at Dubai South Business Hub Free Zone, including setup costs, compliance requirements, and why Dubai remains one of the most attractive locations in the world for this trade.
+This guide covers everything you need to know about obtaining a food supplements trading license under activity code 4721.79 at Dubai South Business Hub Free Zone, including setup costs, compliance requirements, and why Dubai remains one of the most attractive locations in the world for this trade.

 Why Dubai for Food Supplements Trading?

 Dubai's position as a global re-export hub makes it uniquely suited to the food supplements trade.
 The emirate handles roughly 80% of the UAE's total re-exports, with goods flowing to South Asia, Africa, and the wider GCC.
-Dubai South Free Zone sits adjacent to Al Maktoum International Airport and Jebel Ali Port, giving licence holders direct access to two of the world's busiest cargo gateways.
+Dubai South Free Zone sits adjacent to Al Maktoum International Airport and Jebel Ali Port, giving license holders direct access to two of the world's busiest cargo gateways.

 Beyond logistics, the UAE's regulatory environment is transparent and business-friendly.
 Free zone companies benefit from 100% foreign ownership, zero corporate tax on qualifying income up to the applicable thresholds, and full repatriation of profits.
 The UAE's Vision 2031 economic agenda actively encourages diversification into health, wellness, and life sciences, providing long-term policy stability for operators in this sector.

-Understanding the Food Supplements Trading Licence
+Understanding the Food Supplements Trading License

-The licence does not cover manufacturing or retail pharmacy activities.
+The license does not cover manufacturing or retail pharmacy activities.
 It is specifically designed for wholesale and distribution operations, making it ideal for businesses sourcing products internationally and supplying retailers, clinics, gyms, and online platforms across the region.

-Who Is This Licence Best Suited For?
+Who Is This License Best Suited For?

 International supplement brands seeking a regional distribution hub